MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 # Exam

 The purpose of the code is to visualize the assigned data-set and create a set of classes that represent it.
+(The UML reprensentations are in the bottom o
 Our data-set describes a list of pharmacies.
 The JAVA application has the following features: